-The assets of each Sub-Fund will be treated as separate from those of every other Sub-Fund and will be invested in accordance with the investment objective and investment policy applicable to that Sub-Fund.
-Investment of the assets of each of the Sub-Funds must comply with the COLL Sourcebook and the investment objective and policy of the relevant Sub-Fund.
-Details of the Sub-Funds, including their investment objectives and policies, are set out in Appendix 1.
+The assets of each Sub-fund will be treated as separate from those of every other Sub-fund and will be invested in accordance with the investment objective and investment policy applicable to that Sub-fund.
+Investment of the assets of each of the Sub-funds must comply with the COLL Sourcebook and the investment objective and policy of the relevant Sub-fund.
+Details of the Sub-funds, including their investment objectives, policies and Product Reference Numbers, are set out in Appendix 1.

-The eligible securities markets and eligible derivatives markets on which the Sub-Funds may invest are set out in Appendix 2.
-A detailed statement of the general investment and borrowing restrictions in respect of each type of Sub-Fund is set out in Appendix 3.
+The eligible securities markets and eligible derivatives markets on which the Sub-funds may invest are set out in Appendix 2.
+A detailed statement of the general investment and borrowing restrictions in respect of each type of Sub-fund is set out in Appendix 3.

-Each Sub-Fund is a segregated portfolio of assets and, accordingly, the assets of a Sub-Fund belong exclusively to that Sub-Fund and shall not be used or made available to discharge (directly or indirectly) the liabilities of, or claims against any other person or body, including the Company and any other Sub-Fund and shall not be available for any such purpose.
+Each Sub-fund is a segregated portfolio of assets and, accordingly, the assets of a Sub-fund belong exclusively to that Sub-fund and shall not be used or made available to discharge (directly or indirectly) the liabilities of, or claims against any other person or body, including the Company and any other Sub-fund and shall not be available for any such purpose.

-Subject to the above, each Sub-Fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Sub-Fund, and within each Sub-Fund charges will be allocated between Classes in accordance with the terms of issue of Shares of those Classes.
-Any assets, liabilities, expenses, costs or charges not attributable to a particular Sub-Fund may be allocated by the ACD in a manner which it believes is fair to the Shareholders generally.
-This will normally be pro rata to the Net Asset Value of the relevant Sub-Funds.
+Subject to the above, each Sub-fund will be charged with the liabilities, expenses, costs and charges of the Company attributable to that Sub-fund, and within each Sub-fund charges will be allocated between Classes in accordance with the terms of issue of Shares of those Classes.
+Any assets, liabilities, expenses, costs or charges not attributable to a particular Sub-fund may be allocated by the ACD in a manner which it believes is fair to the Shareholders generally.
+This will normally be pro rata to the Net Asset Value of the relevant Sub-funds.